Red Empress African Cichlid

 But I’m glad you’re here so you can read this now.

-In my opinion, you should get the biggest tank your budget and space allows for right now.
+In my opinion, you should get the biggest tank your budget and space allow for right now.

-You will find new fish you never seen before and you must have it, eventually your tank will be over stocked and they will all look so cramped up in their little 55 gallon…to you that is.
+You will find new fish you have never seen before and you must have it, eventually, your tank will be overstocked and they will all look so cramped up in their little 55-gallon…to you that is.

 So do yourself a favor and just go big now.
-If you end up not sticking with the hobby there are always hobbyist entering the hobby that will buy all your used stuff from you, or the experienced veteran will be wanting to buy his 10th tank….so nothing to worry about.
+If you end up not sticking with the hobby there are always hobbyists entering the hobby that will buy all your used stuff from you, or the experienced veteran will want to buy his 10th tank….so nothing to worry about.

 Number 10 – Over Filtration